microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 ## Overview

-This lab outlines the process to compile a Docker-based ASP.NET Core web application and deploy it to a **Kubernetes** cluster running on **Azure Container Service (AKS)** using **Azure DevOps**.
+This lab outlines the process, to compile a Docker-based ASP.NET Core web application and deploy it to a **Kubernetes** cluster running on **Azure Container Service (AKS)** using **Azure DevOps**.

 [**Azure Kubernetes Service (AKS)**](https://azure.microsoft.com/en-us/services/container-service/){:target="_blank"} is the quickest way to use Kubernetes on Azure.
 AKS provides capabilities to deploy and manage Docker containers using Kubernetes, Docker Swarm and Mesosphere DC/OS orchestrators.
-With AKS, customers get the benefits of the open source Kubernetes without the complexity and the operational overhead.
-Azure DevOps helps in creating the application container Docker images for faster deployments reliably using the continuous build option.
+With AKS, customers automatically get the benefits of the open source Kubernetes without the complexity and the operational overhead.
+Azure DevOps helps in creating the application container Docker images for faster deployments, reliably using the continuous build option.

 Below are the description for the terminolgy used in the lab document to help you get started:

-[**Docker**](https://www.docker.com/){:target="_blank"}: Docker is a software technology that provides operating-system-level virtualization to easily deploy applications in a sandbox (called containers) to run on Linux.
+[**Docker**](https://www.docker.com/){:target="_blank"}: Docker is a software technology, that provides operating-system-level virtualization to easily deploy applications in a sandbox (called containers) to run on Linux.

-[**Images**](https://docs.docker.com/engine/docker-overview/#docker-objects){:target="_blank"}: An image is a read-only template with the necessary instructions required for the application to run.
+[**Images**](https://docs.docker.com/engine/docker-overview/#docker-objects){:target="_blank"}: An image is a read-only template, with the necessary instructions required for the application to run.

-[**Containers**](https://docs.docker.com/engine/docker-overview/#docker-objects){:target="_blank"}: Provides an isolated environment in which an app along with its environment is run.
+[**Containers**](https://docs.docker.com/engine/docker-overview/#docker-objects){:target="_blank"}: Provides an isolated environment in which an app along with its environment is being run.

 [**Kubernetes**](https://kubernetes.io/){:target="_blank"}: Kubernetes is an open source system for managing containerized applications across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.